Part 3 in the Cash Cycle series: Don’t sacrifice your goals. Grow your working capital and regain control of your cash flow with asset-based lending.

 |DSO||Days Sales Outstanding||The number of days you’ll need to collect on sales of that inventory after the sale has been made.
 A lower number is better.|

-ABL is also cost-effective, very flexible and discreet – something that most large companies value.
+ABL is also cost-effective, very flexible and discrete – something that most large companies value.
 You don’t have to change the invoicing process with your customers, and you can almost immediately access a significant amount of working capital.

 How does this impact the cash cycle?
-By securing ABL funding, a company will effectively reduce their DSO (Days Sales Outstanding) and effectively reduce the number of days it takes to turn their inventory into cash.
+By securing ABL funding, a company will effectively reduce their DSO (Days Sales Outstanding) and reduce the number of days it takes to turn their inventory into cash.
 The company no longer has to wait the full time to collect on their sales, since the ABL delivers that capital much faster.

-Example: How ABL can work for companies in real life
+Example Scenario: How ABL can work for companies in real life

 Clarence is the CFO of a tool manufacturing enterprise that has a large operating facility including a warehouse, office building and manufacturing plant.
-He prides himself on their impeccable financial reporting, and averages 60 days for their accounts payable, and 90 days for collections.
+He prides himself on their impeccable financial reporting and averages 60 days for their accounts payable, and 90 days for collections.

-The Sales team is working on a huge deal to sell existing inventory in their warehouse, and expects to close that within 45 days.
+The Sales team is working on a huge deal to sell existing inventory in their warehouse and expects to close that within 45 days.
 Another big deal is on the horizon that will require the production to ramp up, but cash flow is tight and Clarence needs to find capital to buy all the additional supplies that will be needed.

 So he works with Liquid Capital to leverage their manufacturing equipment along with their existing receivables to secure a financing agreement.
 Liquid Capital approves the deal and advances them the required $2 million in funding 25 days later, taking over their existing receivables.
 The new deal goes through and Clarence approves the purchase of the required supplies.

 |CCC BEFORE ABL FUNDING||CCC AFTER ABL FUNDING|